Directory of Articles, Books, DVD's and Websites

 Crisis Preparedness Handbook: A Complete Guide by Jack A. Spigarelli

-While numerous 2012-related prophecies point to cataclysmic events in the near future, the details remain murky.
-Climatologists and other experts keep revising their models, so no one knows for sure when or where the next mega-disaster may strike -- let alone if it will amount to a knock-out punch.
-Still, knowledge is power, so evaluating prospective scenarios can facilitate your planning for the future.
-Here's a brief overview of the science and speculation that's surfaced.
+While many scientific forecasts and spiritual prophecies warn of mega-disasters in our near future, the details remain murky.
+Climatologists and other experts keep revising their models, so no one knows for sure when or where the next catastrophe will hit -- let alone if it will amount to a doomsday event.

 Threats by Land